tovacinni/sdf-explorer/README.md

 ## A Dataset and Explorer for 3D Signed Distance Functions

-This is the official code repository for our JCGT paper:
+This is the official code repository for our JCGT paper on a new SDF dataset:

 [A Dataset and Explorer for 3D Signed Distance Functions (JCGT/I3D 2022)](https://tovacinni.github.io/sdf-explorer)